-According to ESRB, this game contains: Animated Violence
+According to ESRB, this game contains: Animated Violence, Mild Language

-According to ESRB, this game contains: Animated Blood, Animated Violence
+According to the ESRB, this game contains: Animated Violence

 So there's a bit of irony that with Tekken Tag Tournament, the series that was once a trendsetter is now reduced to one of the also-rans.
 Why does the game take a fall from grace?
 There's nothing inherently wrong with Tekken Tag.
 Simply chalk it up to the lack of notable evolutionary advances in the face of high-quality competitors.